iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 So We will be Looking These Angular-Routing  features and Learn as we go on.

-1. Introduction to Angular Routing Setup and Load routes with Router Module in Angular
+1. Introduction to Angular Routing Setup and Load routes with Router Module in Angular.
-2. Navigating Links in the Page using  RouterLink in the angular
+2. Navigating Links in the Page using  RouterLink in the angular.
-3. navigate Between Pages using router programmatically in Typescript
+3. navigate Between Pages using router programmatically in Typescript.
-4. Passing and Fetching Parameter to Routes using ActivatedRoute snapshot in Angular
+4. Passing and Fetching Parameter to Routes using ActivatedRoute snapshot in Angular.
-5. Fetch Route Parameters Reactively using Params Subscrible with Activated Route in Angular
+5. Fetch Route Parameters Reactively using Params Subscrible with Activated Route in Angular.
-6. Passing Query Parameters and Fragments to the URL Route with the template and Program in Angular
+6. Passing Query Parameters and Fragments to the URL Route with the template and Program in Angular.
-7. Retrieving Query Parameters and Fragments from the URL through typescript code in Angular
+7. Retrieving Query Parameters and Fragments from the URL through typescript code in Angular.
-8. Setting up the Child Or Nested Roues using Childeren Key in routing module in the Angular
+8. Setting up the Child Or Nested Roues using Childeren Key in routing module in the Angular.
-9. Preserve or merge the query Parameter by forwording with querypramshandling in Angular
+9. Preserve or merge the query Parameter by forwording with querypramshandling in Angular.
-10. Implement Custom 404 Page adding WildCard Route, redirect to option in the angular routing Module
+10. Implement Custom 404 Page adding WildCard Route, redirect to option in the angular routing Module.
-11. Separate all the Routing Configuration Code into the another file app-routing.module in the Angular
+11. Separate all the Routing Configuration Code into the another file app-routing.module in the Angular.
 12. Introduction to Routing Guards.
-Implementation of canActivate Route Guard in the angular
+Implementation of canActivate Route Guard in the angular.
-13. Implementation canActictivate Route Guard for the Nested Child Routes in the Angular
+13. Implementation canActictivate Route Guard for the Nested Child Routes in the Angular.
-14. Controlling Naviagtion with CanDeactivate Route Guard in the angular
+14. Controlling Naviagtion with CanDeactivate Route Guard in the angular.
-15. Implementing canDeactivate Route Guard in the real-time scenario for the component
+15. Implementing canDeactivate Route Guard in the real-time scenario for the component.
-16. Passsing Static Data to teh Route and Also Access the Static Data in the TypeScript
+16. Passsing Static Data to teh Route and Also Access the Static Data in the TypeScript.
-17. Get Dynamic Data Before entering inti the component using the resolve Guard in the Angular
+17. Get Dynamic Data Before entering inti the component using the resolve Guard in the Angular.
-18. How to Use Hash URLs as Fragments in the URL for the internal pages in the Angular routing
+18. How to Use Hash URLs as Fragments in the URL for the internal pages in the Angular routing.

 Continuing with Angular RXJS Observables
-1. Understand the core of the Observable in rxjs, Need to subscribe and Unsubscribe in the angular
+1. Understand the core of the Observable in rxjs, Need to subscribe and Unsubscribe in the angular.
-2. Catch Errors and Complete in rxjs custom Observable using observer.error and complete in angular
+2. Catch Errors and Complete in rxjs custom Observable using observer.error and complete in angular.
-3. Understand rxjs Operators in the observalbes before sending to the subscribe data in angular
+3. Understand rxjs Operators in the observalbes before sending to the subscribe data in angular.
-4. Apply multiple operators in teh rxjs Observables, know more about the operators in rxjs angular
+4. Apply multiple operators in teh rxjs Observables, know more about the operators in rxjs angular.
 5. UnderStand the subjects in th erxjs angular.
-Implement the Subject for cross-componenet communication
+Implement the Subject for cross-componenet communication.

 Continuing with Angular Forms(Template Driven and Reactive )

 Template Driven Form
-1. Template Driven Forms in Angular, get NgForm Object from the template to code in Angular
+1. Template Driven Forms in Angular, get NgForm Object from the template to code in Angular.
-2. Advantages of Using ViewChild in the Template Driven Form to get Form Object in angular
+2. Advantages of Using ViewChild in the Template Driven Form to get Form Object in angular.
-3. Explore the Form Object in the Template driven Forms in teh Angular
+3. Explore the Form Object in the Template driven Forms in teh Angular.
 4. Validations for the Template Droven Forms.
-Show Validation Messages for the From in Angular
+Show Validation Messages for the From in Angular.
-5. Using ngModel for Two Way and one way Binding to Populate Data in template Driven Forms
+5. Using ngModel for Two Way and one way Binding to Populate Data in template Driven Forms.
-6. NgModelGroup - Grouping the From Controls in template Driven Forms using ngModelGroup in angular
+6. NgModelGroup - Grouping the From Controls in template Driven Forms using ngModelGroup in angular.
-7. setValue and patch Value for Populating Form Elements in the Template Driven form in Angular
+7. setValue and patch Value for Populating Form Elements in the Template Driven form in Angular.
-8. Get and Reset the form Data Controlls in the template Driven Forms in the Angular
+8. Get and Reset the form Data Controlls in the template Driven Forms in the Angular.

 Reactive Form
 1. Introduction to reactive Forms Approach.
-Create FormGroup and FormContreol with code in Angular
+Create FormGroup and FormContreol with code in Angular.
-2. Attach the HTML File using the FormGroup with FormControlName using Reactive Forms in Angular
+2. Attach the HTML File using the FormGroup with FormControlName using Reactive Forms in Angular.
-3. Apply Validations for Reactive Forms and Also show messages in teh HTML Template
+3. Apply Validations for Reactive Forms and Also show messages in teh HTML Template.
-4. Grouping the contrls in the Reactive Forms using FormGroupName
+4. Grouping the contrls in the Reactive Forms using FormGroupName.

 Pipes
-1. Pipes in Angular, Chaining Multiple Pipes, parameterized Pipes in the Angular
+1. Pipes in Angular, Chaining Multiple Pipes, parameterized Pipes in the Angular.
-2. Create a Custom Pipe and pass Parameters to the Pipe in Angular using Transaform method
+2. Create a Custom Pipe and pass Parameters to the Pipe in Angular using Transaform method.
-3. Creating  Filter Pipe in teh Angular, Filter the list of Data with Search String in Angular
+3. Creating  Filter Pipe in teh Angular, Filter the list of Data with Search String in Angular.
-4. Pure and Impure Pipes, Differences Betwen the pure pipe and impure pipe in the Angular
+4. Pure and Impure Pipes, Differences Betwen the pure pipe and impure pipe in the Angular.

 HTTP Request
-1. Introduction to Http Requests, Make a Http Post Request Call through HttpClientModule -  Angular
+1. Introduction to Http Requests, Make a Http Post Request Call through HttpClientModule -  Angular..
-2. Make Get Requests and use RXjs Operators to transform the respiosne in the Angular
+2. Make Get Requests and use RXjs Operators to transform the respiosne in the Angular.
-3. Define the Tyoes of HttpClient Requests data using in the interface and Generic Tyoes in the Angular
+3. Define the Tyoes of HttpClient Requests data using in the interface and Generic Tyoes in the Angular.
 4. Using Service for the Http request with HttpClient.
-Communicates Services and Componenets in Angular
+Communicates Services and Componenets in Angular.
-5. Implement HTTP Delete rtequest with HttpClient in Angular
+5. Implement HTTP Delete rtequest with HttpClient in Angular.
-6. Error Handling in teh Http Request Calls with HTTPClinet - Angular
+6. Error Handling in teh Http Request Calls with HTTPClinet - Angular.
-7. Sending HTTP Headers in the API Request Call with HTTPClinet in The Angular
+7. Sending HTTP Headers in the API Request Call with HTTPClinet in The Angular.
-8. Adding Query Params for the URl using HttpParams Object in HttpClient - Angular
+8. Adding Query Params for the URl using HttpParams Object in HttpClient - Angular.
-9. Observe different types of response in HttpClinet and Chnaging the response Body Type
+9. Observe different types of response in HttpClinet and Chnaging the response Body Type.
-10. Introducing HTTP Interceptors using HTTP_INTERCEPTORS in Angular
+10. Introducing HTTP Interceptors using HTTP_INTERCEPTORS in Angular.
-11. Manipulating Request Objects, headers with Interceptors in the angular
+11. Manipulating Request Objects, headers with Interceptors in the angular.
-12. Accessing Http Response Event Object with Response Interceptor in the Angular
+12. Accessing Http Response Event Object with Response Interceptor in the Angular.
-13. Adding Multiple Interceptors for the Http Request. interceptors executing order in Angular
+13. Adding Multiple Interceptors for the Http Request. interceptors executing order in Angular.
-14. Authentication - Design the auth (Login) page in te angular
+14. Authentication - Design the auth (Login) page in te angular.
+15. Apply reactiveForm and implememnt validation for the Authentication.

 # Follow the Below Steps